-The 11th Heidelberg Summer School will take place September 12-16, 2016 at the "Max-Planck-Haus" (Max Planck House) in Heidelberg, Germany.
+The 13th Heidelberg Summer School takes place September 10-14, 2018 at the "Max-Planck-Haus" (Max Planck House) in Heidelberg, Germany.

-The summer school is open to all graduate students and junior postdocs working in astronomy anywhere in the world.
+The summer school application is open to graduate students and junior postdocs working in astronomy anywhere in the world.

 IMPRS for Astronomy and Cosmic Physics at the University of Heidelberg:

 Max Planck Institute for Astronomy, Max Planck Institute for Nuclear Physics, Astronomisches Rechen-Institut, Institute for Theoretical Astrophysics, Landessternwarte Koenigstuhl, and Heidelberg Institute for Theoretical Studies.